 Fiber Protects Your Gut

 There are both good and bad bacteria in your gut.
-Just imagine a Marvel movie down there: the bad bacteria attack and kills the intestinal epithelial cells (which are connective tissues.)
+Just imagine a Marvel movie down there: the bad bacteria attack and kill the intestinal epithelial cells (connective tissues.)
 However, high-fiber foods help the good bacteria increase the production of the good cells, which fight against gastrointestinal pathogens.
 This is a complicated way of saying that fiber protects the good bacteria in your gut!
 And if you’re not getting enough fiber, those villains are probably winning.

 Fiber Keeps You Regular